Shakun Contemporary Art

 Shakun continues to participate in juried solo and group exhibitions.
 Over the years she has exhibited her paintings at the Surrey Art Gallery, Seymour Art Gallery, CityScape Gallery, Ferry Building Art Gallery, Silk Purse Art Gallery, West Vancouver Library, Bellevue Art Gallery, West Vancouver Municipal Hall, Foyer Gallery in Squamish, Kay Meek Centre, BrushStrokes Art Gallery, Canvas Gallery, CBC Studios, Yaletown Gallery, Deer Lake Gallery, Blank Tank Gallery, Hollyburn Gallery, Stewart Stephenson Modern Art Gallery and other venues across Vancouver, BC.

-A regular participant in trade shows for over a decade she has exhibited her work at the Interior Design Shows in Vancouver & Toronto, Vancouver Home & Design Show, BC Home & Garden Show and ART Vancouver in Canada.
+A regular participant in trade shows for two decades she has exhibited her work at the Interior Design Shows in Vancouver & Toronto, Vancouver Home & Design Show, BC Home & Garden Show and ART Vancouver in Canada.
 Honored to be especially invited Shakun has also exhibited her paintings in New York at the Architectural Digest Design Show 2017.
 A juried selection of her paintings was shown at SCOPE Miami, Art Basel 2014.

 Shakun has been interviewed on radio, newspaper and television including the show ‘Women in Focus’.
 She has designed interiors and beautiful intricate Indian and modern contemporary jewellery and furniture.
 'Thinking outside the box' easily defines her resourcefulness in dealing with design challenges as she continues to use her creative design skills to stage homes.

-She enjoys collaborating with designers and homeowners and creating custom commissioned artworks.
-Her paintings are often selected by movie and film production companies and feature in private collections in India, England, Ireland, South Korea, Canada and North & South America.
+She enjoys collaborating with designers and homeowners and creating custom commissioned bespoke artworks.
+Her paintings feature in private collections in India, England, Ireland, South Korea, Canada and North & South America.

-Two of her paintings are in the permanent collection of the Lions Gate Hospital Foundation.
-Another was recently installed at the Lynn Valley Senior's Centre.
+Four of her paintings are in the permanent collection of the Lions Gate Hospital Foundation, and one is installed at the Lynn Valley Care Centre.

 Shakun continues to innovate and create new series of paintings.